dorbala/latte/README_LATTE.md

 ## Running latte
     cd barista/
+    ./configure --prefix=`pwd` --with-compiler=g++-4.8
     make install
     cd barista/egs/live
     ./run.sh

+## Possible errors
+Might fail if the models are not set up.
+Please make sure the models directory is rightly given in barista/egs/live/conf/actors.ini

 ## Implementation Notes
 When run, a dialog pops up that lets the user choose a text file to be processed.